 You’ve probably heard of popular Scandinavian concepts like fika (coffee break), hygge (coziness), or lagom (living a balanced life), but have you heard of friluftsliv?
-No worries if you haven’t: we’re here to explain this useful, and healthy, Scandinavian concept!
+If not – we are here to explain this useful, and healthy, Scandinavian concept!

 Friluftsliv, pronounced free-loofts-liv, means “open-air life.”
 It was popularized by Norwegian poet Henrik Ibsen in the mid-1800s when he described the value of spending time in nature to increase a person’s spiritual and physical wellbeing.